TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_AntiPatterns.md

 So take the smallest possible step each time, then deploy the change somewhere you can get meaningful, measurable feedback.
 Chuffing your work out into some sort of demo that customers / stakeholders are forced to attend at knifepoint doesn't count.
 (See 'unproductive cadence' below).

+### Maximal Non-Viable Projects

+The concept of the "Minimal Viable Product" is a strong contender for "most-misunderstood in the whole of software engineering"(and it's a *very* big field).
+It's hard to know where to start with it, really - so there'll be a lot more about it in [article three](./Agile_Value.md), not least because it's the right idea at heart.
+But it's expressed very confusingly.

+The "viable" part *really* confuses software engineers, because in their eyes "viable" often means "fully-scalable, completely secure, 99-point-five-nines test coverage, fully-normalised relational data model, and with a disaster-proof build pipeline".
+Or in other words - "please wait for at least six-months'-worth of effort for a team of ten before we can test your vague business idea".

+That's obviously **not** what's meant by "minimal": at which point no finer example of the contradictory nature of small-a-agility exists.
+The otherwise really good book [Edge](https://www.thoughtworks.com/en-gb/insights/books/edge) by (original Manifesto signatory) Jim Highsmith, Linda Luu and David Robinson, gets itself in a right pickle with this concept, too - suggesting (like most software engineers) that "releasing an MVP" is something of a big milestone in the life of a Product, that occurs sometime towards the end of a huge amount around the time you're ready to formally go-to-market.
+The good news is that Edge also describes about a thousand ways to test the viability of your product ideas (and, presumably, can the 9 ones out of ten that *aren't* viable) *before* you get to MVP.
+Note to Highsmith et al - that's what an MVP *is actually supposed to be*.

+I wish I could find the place I saw MVPs described as "Unit Tests for Value" - because that's a much healthier description, particularly if you're trying to clarify the concept with Software Engineers.
+If they're any good then they'll get that "Unit Test" means "the minimum amount of work to dis-prove if something works or not".

+Much more about this in [article 3](./Agile_Value.md).

 ### Working "without a design"

 Confusing "Agile" vs "agility" alert.
 One of the 12 principles that says: